 Where do people go between the hours of 7 a.m. - 9 a.m.?

 More information is needed on who is staying in the lot and their needs.
 Vacationers and short-term campers should continue on with their day.
 Other resources may be needed for longer-term residents.
 The town will keep a close eye on impact of these parking restrictions and work to find appropriate alternatives for longer-term residents.
-Our focus this summer will be on collecting more information.
-The working group has committed to presenting findings to council during the summer months and longer-term recommendations in the fall.
+The town is currently looking into an overnight parking program.
+Details on the program will be brought to council for approval in early 2020.

 Why fund an outreach worker?

 It is clear that more information is needed.
 The purpose of the outreach worker is to collect demographic information, including: subjective experiences of campers (their unique situations and background), collection of relevant statistics (number of vehicles, number of unique vehicles), evaluating impact of municipal decision (monitoring other lots), and amalgamating municipal data (Bylaw and RCMP statistics).
 In addition, the outreach worker (though Family and Community Support Services), will help connect individuals to appropriate community services as needed.